lucasfcosta/blog/_posts/2017-04-30-JavaScript-From-Workers-to-Shared-Memory.md

 ## Get in touch!

-**If you have any doubts, thoughts or if you disagree with anything I've written, please share it with me in the comments below or reach me at [@lfernandescosta on twitter](https://twitter.com/lfernandescosta)**.
+**If you have any doubts, thoughts or if you disagree with anything I've written, please share it with me in the comments below or reach me at [@thewizardlucas on twitter](https://twitter.com/thewizardlucas)**.
 I'd love to hear what you have to say.

 If you're interested into Shared Memory and would like to read about it in more detail I highly recommend you to see the [ECMAScript Shared Memory proposal](https://github.com/tc39/ecmascript_sharedmem) and the other links I've mentioned above.